 Job interviews can run the gamut from stomach turning to ego boost.
-Sometimes they go smoothly, but other times, you leave feeling you could’ve gone better.
+Sometimes they go smoothly but other times, you leave feeling you could’ve done better.
+A good way to stack the odds in your favor is to know what questions you might be asked and prepare meaningful, impactful responses.
 This blog takes a look at the 7 most common interview questions – and shows you how to answer them in a way that will impress prospective employers.

 Recommended: 13 Interview Red Flags to Watch For